Anestis Delias: Assessment of Delias' legacy

-Delias was a figure largely forgotten to history in the decades after his death, during a period when the 'Greekness' of 1930s rebetika was being questioned, with commentators challenging the genre's contribution to modern Greek culture and identity because of its low-class origins and distinct Oriental elements and influences.
+Delias was a figure largely forgotten in the decades after his death, during a period when the 'Greekness' of the 1930s rebetika was being questioned, with commentators challenging the genre's contribution to modern Greek culture and identity because of its low-class origins and distinct Oriental elements and influences.
 The revival of rebetiko, which began in the 1960s, gathered pace in the mid-1970s after the collapse of the Greek military junta, leading to a more positive reassessment of the legacy of inter-war rebetiko and its leading exponents.
-A focus on rebetiko history, and its sociological and cultural importance, led to an intensified interest in the biographies of the rebetes musicians.
+A focus on rebetiko history and its sociological and cultural importance led to an intensified interest in the biographies of the rebétes musicians.
 The sources for determining the details of Delias' life are few.
 Primary sources include recorded songs, advertisements and a small number of photographs.
 However, most of the information comes from recorded interviews of his friends, fellow musicians and family members, which began to be published in magazines and newspapers in the 1970s.
-Historians of rebetika also recorded interviews with rebetes, providing commentary and additional information about Delias' life.
+Historians of rebetika also recorded interviews with rebétes, providing commentary and additional information about Delias' life.

 Despina Michael, in her examination of the depiction of Delias in the popular imagination, asserts that the paucity of firm evidence about Delias' life "has stimulated the mythopoetic tendencies of his various biographers" in their attempts to give "the shadowy figure of Delias substance and form".
-The bare outline of his "inherently tragic story" has been shaped to fit certain archetypal narratives such as the victim unable to save himself, innocence succumbing to evil, or a symbol of lost youth.
-As a musician who died young, there is the added dimension of the tragic artist overwhelmed by self-destruction and the wasted potential of the music he might have created.
+The bare outline of his "inherently tragic story" has been shaped to fit certain archetypal narratives, such as the victim unable to save himself, innocence succumbing to evil, or a symbol of lost youth.
+As a musician who died young, there is the added dimension of the tragic artist, overwhelmed by self-destruction and the wasted potential of the music he might have created.
 These factors have combined to give the present-day image of Delias many enduring qualities and a particular mythic potency.